shakeelansari63/me/README.md

 ## Example

 I have published my Github Profile at [https://shakeelansari63.github.io/me](https://shakeelansari63.github.io/me).
 Check it out.
-If you wnat to know how it can be published to `gh-pages` checkout my workflow at `.github/workflows/publish-to-gh-pages.yaml`
+If you want to know how it can be published to `gh-pages` checkout my workflow at `.github/workflows/publish-to-gh-pages.yaml`

 ## ❤️ Credits